Photographe: Emmanuel Claude

 Did you think you would go this far in the competition?

-What qualities helped you the most to progress on Take Off?
+What qualities helped you the most to move forward in Take Off?

 You have to be able to adapt, even when you don’t immediately understand a challenge.
 Problem-solving is essential, as well as flexibility and the ability to stay motivated.

-Speaking of teamwork: how was communication between contestants?
+Regarding teamwork: how was the communication between candidates?

-In the yellow team, communication worked really well.
-Everyone could contribute their ideas and build on others’.
-We truly developed solutions together.
-Sometimes we even understood each other without speaking.
+In my team, communication worked really well.
+Everyone shared their ideas and built on each other’s input.
+We developed solutions together, and sometimes we understood each other without even speaking.

 In your opinion, what are the key elements of good communication?

-You need to know how to contribute, but above all how to listen.
-Take others’ ideas into account, extract the best elements, and combine them.
+You need to contribute, but above all, you need to listen.
+Take other people’s ideas into account, extract the best elements, and combine them.
 If everyone tries to impose their own idea, it doesn’t work.

 The challenge was to make a can roll down a slope for exactly 40 seconds.
 It was very technical, but also really fun.